It’s Take Two of his book tag! This time I’ve been nominated by the lovely Emily over at A Literary Life.

 Personally, I don’t worry about what other people believe or do, how they identify or who they love.
 I will never shame anyone here for who they are or what they believe.
 Life is short, and if something makes you happy (and doesn’t hurt other people) then you should be free to live in that happiness.

 The only people I don’t have time for are people who do not approach life the same way – with openness and kindness.
-If you are a bigot or a racist or feel some rights should only belong to some people; if you live by religious rules that cause you to treat other people as “less than” or look down on them, then I have no time for you.
-There is no such thing as tolerating intolerance in my world.
+If you are a bigot or a racist or feel some rights should only belong to some people; if you live by religious rules that causes you to treat other people as “less than” or look down on them, then I have no time for you.
+There is no such thing as tolerating intolerance.
+It’s an oxy-fucking-moron.

 Unfortunately, this has meant that I’ve cut off a lot of people in my family.
 But those fuckers handed me the scissors.
 Snip, snip, bitch.